macribo2/na-ring-gael/README.md

 Ficheall

-Like Irish, JSON contains some of the genius of people.
+JSON frames the genius of people.

 Here's how it goes
 Seo JSON: